 There are several ways to approach these.
 Here are a few examples of free offers.

-With their Private Label Rights content, this site gives out a free sample.
+This site gives out a free sample with their Private Label Rights content.
 PLR buyers love having more PLR.
 So, they get a freebie offer right on the thank you page.

-It is usually something a little bit cheaper than usual, but it converts them from subscriber to customer fast.
+It is usually cheaper than usual, but it converts them quickly from subscribers to customers.

-While slightly different from just giving a freebie away, the goal for this is to get people who are committed to buying.
+While slightly different from just giving a freebie away, this goal is to get people who are committed to buying.

 Yoga International is offering something free, but they require a credit card number to be there so that people can cancel.

-So far, you’ve discovered what an opt-in a freebie is and why you need a good one to convert your subscribers to customers.
+So far, you’ve discovered what an opt-in freebie is and why you need a good one to convert your subscribers to customers.
 You found out what types of freebies you can offer.
-These include everything from one-page checklists, eBooks, to limited access to your membership site.
+These include one-page checklists and eBooks to limited access to your membership site.

-The statistics told the story of why new subscribers are primed and ready to buy.
-This guide showed you how the subscriber should be approached for converting to a buying customer when they subscribe.
+The statistics told why new subscribers are primed and ready to buy.
+This Guide showed how the subscriber should be approached for converting to a buying customer when they subscribe.

-The examples of opt-ins showed the different ways businesses are using to convert subscribers into customers.
-By now, you should have a good idea of why new subscribers are ready to be turned into customers.
-To find high-quality content like ebooks, and reports that you can use to build your list, check out our friends at BuyQualityPLR.com.
-They supply excellent done-for-you niche products and content with rights to use in your business!
+The examples of opt-ins showed how businesses convert subscribers into customers.
+By now, you should know why new subscribers are ready to be turned into customers.
+To find high-quality content like ebooks and reports that you can use to build your list, check out our friends at BuyQualityPLR.com.
+They supply excellent done-for-you niche products and range with rights to use in your business!